Pisaster ochraceus: Feeding

 At the larval stage, Pisaster ochraceus are filter feeders and their diet consists of plankton.
 As an adult, P. ochraceus feeds on mussels such as Mytilus californianus and Mytilus trossulus.
 They also feed on chitons, limpets, snails, barnacles, echinoids, and even decapod crustacea.

 P. ochraceus uses its tube feet to handle its prey.
 If the prey is too large to be swallowed whole, then it can use its tube feet to open shells.
 It can evert its stomach through its mouth and engulf its prey, liquify it with digestive enzymes and ingest the processed food.
 Mussels hold their valves together very securely but P. ochraceus can insert part of its everted stomach, or some digestive juices, through the narrow gap that exists where the byssal threads emerge from the shell.
 The mussel needs to open its valves periodically to feed and breathe and the sea star can exert a powerful traction with its tube feet, pulling the two valves further open.
 Once the stomach is inside the mussel, digestion takes place.
 It is thought one sea star can consume eighty Californian mussels in a year.

 Ecology and distribution

 Conservation

 Pisaster ochraceus has been described as a keystone species.
 Experiments by zoologist Robert T. Paine in the 1960s demonstrated that a loss of only a few individual P. ochraceus seastars had a profound impact on mussel bed population, thereby reducing the health of the intertidal environment.
-With only a few natural predators (sea otters and seagulls) it is suggested that the principal enemies of P. ochraceus are human collectors and casual tidepool visitors.
+With only a few natural predators (sea otters and seagulls) it is suggested that the principal threats to P. ochraceus are human collectors and casual tidepool visitors.
 Pisaster ochraceus has not been evaluated by the International Union for Conservation of Nature (IUCN).

 Geographic range

-P. ochraceus can be found from Prince William Sound in Alaska to Point Sal in Santa Barbara Co., California.
+P. ochraceus can be found from Prince William Sound in Alaska to Point Sal in Santa Barbara County, California.
 The subspecies found within the warmer waters from Santa Barbara County to Baja California is P. o. segnis.